rasmuskl/NScripto/README.md

 Also, NScripto does not deal with security out of the box - it allows for arbitrary C# code to be compiled and run - so it is not a good fit for scenarios with potentially malicious users without extra precausions.

+# Examples

+All examples are expressed as NUnit tests.
+These can also be found in the test project in the `NScripto.Test.Samples` namespace.

 # Basic example

 The simplest meaningful example of NScripto would be to something like the following: